algorand/conduit/docs/tutorials/IndexerWriter.md

 ## PostgreSQL

 This document cannot go into the complete details for configuring your database.
-PostgreSQL or compatible database like Amazon Aurora are suitable for the Indexer API.
-The [Indexer](indexer-readme) documentation more details.
+PostgreSQL or a compatible database like Amazon Aurora are suitable for the Indexer API.
+See the [Indexer](indexer-readme) documentation more details.

 For this tutorial we'll simplify things with a local docker image.
 This will launch a container: